-SECTION TITLE CONTENT - Executive Summary Executive summary of the EIA - Abbreviations A list of abbreviations used during the re A list of abbreviations used during the report 1 Introduction This section introduces the EIA and provides background information on the proposed project, proponent and purpose of the report 2 Regulatory Framework This chapter describes the Namibian environmental regulatory framework applicable to the project and how it has been considered in the assessment and the scoping report and EMP.
-3 Methodology and Presents the methodology of the EIA approach to the EIA 4 Project Description Presents the need of the project, the alternatives considered and a description of the proposed project and how the proposed project will be operated.
-5 Environmental and social Presents information on the receiving environment that may be affected baseline by the project.
-6 Assessment findings and This chapter presents the findings and the mitigation and management mitigation measures strategies to be applied to avoid or reduce the effects.
-7 Environmental This chapter presents the site-specific plan developed to ensure that the management plan project is implemented in an environmentally sustainable manner by understanding the potential environmental risks arising from the project and take appropriate actions to properly manage that risk.
-8 Conclusions Concludes the findings of the EIA 9 References A list of reference used for this report Appendices Appendices A-E Appendix A: Environmental Management Plan Appendix B: List of plant species Appendix C: Non-technical Summary - Appendix D: Adverts - Appendix E: Site Notice - Appendix F: ECC CVS
+SECTION TITLE CONTENT - Executive Summary Executive summary of the EIA - Abbreviations A list of abbreviations used during the report 1 Introduction This section introduces the EIA and provides background information on the proposed project, proponent and purpose of the report 2 Regulatory Framework This chapter describes the Namibian environmental regulatory framework applicable to the project and how it has been considered in the assessment and the scoping report and EMP.
+3 Methodology and Presents the methodology of the EIA approach to the EIA 4 Project Description Presents the need for the project, the alternatives considered and a description of the proposed project and how the proposed project will be operated.
+5 Environmental and social Presents information on the receiving environment that may be affected baseline environment by the project.
+6 Environmental This chapter presents the findings and the mitigation and management assessment findings and strategies to be applied to avoid or reduce the effects. mitigation measures This shantar presents the site energific plan developed to a result that the 7 Environmental This chapter presents the site-specific plan developed to ensure that the management plan project is implemented in an environmentally sustainable manner by understanding the potential environmental risks arising from the project and take appropriate actions to properly manage that risk.
+8 Conclusions Concludes the findings of the EIA 9 References A list of reference used for this report Appendices Appendices A-E Appendix A: Environmental Management Plan Appendix B: List of plant species Appendix C: Non-technical Summary - Appendix D: Adverts Appendix E: Site Notice Appendix F: ECC CVS